lrug/lrug.org/source/lrug_root/nights/episode-number-13-payback/index.html.md

 ---
+created_at: 2009-01-13 18:32:55 Z
+published_at: 2009-01-13 10:33:20 Z
+status: Published
+slug: episode-13-payback
 parts:
 - extended
-updated_at: 2013-02-12 23:09:24 Z
-creatd_by:
+class_name: ""
+created_by:
+  email: ""
   login: mitchb
-  email: ""
   name: Mitch Buchannon
-slug: episode-13-payback
-created_at: 2009-01-13 18:32:55 Z
 breadcrumb: "Episode #13: Payback"
-published_at: 2009-01-13 10:33:20 Z
-status: Published
-class_name: ""
+updated_at: 2013-02-12 23:09:24 Z
 ---

 Albert Romero's wife has been kidnapped.
 Only LRUG can help.
 It's our job.
 It's what we do.
 It's our sworn duty.